Verified Secure Compilation for Mixed-Sensitivity Concurrent Programs: Introduction

 We then go on to demonstrate that the decomposition principle we provide makes our notion of refinement a tractable target for verified secure compilation.
 Our compiler is an executable function in Isabelle/HOL that translates mixed-sensitivity concurrent programs that synchronise using mutex locks, from a generic imperative While language to a generic RISC-style assembly language.
-As part of satisfying the demands of our refinement notion, our compiler demonstrates a way of formalising and proving when it is safe for a compiler to perform optimisations in the presence of concurrency.
+In particular, it supports the class of programs that avoid all \emph{implicit flows}, where a secret determines the choice between two control flow paths with different observable effects, by disallowing any secret-dependent control flow--- for example, disallowing $\ITEg{h}{\ldots}{\ldots}$ conditionals to prevent any timing leaks from $h$.
+This is a common approach against implicit flows, as it avoids any precise source-level reasoning about time.
+To preserve confidentiality for programs that take that approach, we instantiate the decomposition principle so that it enforces that our compiler does not introduce any new secret-dependent control flow.
+Furthermore, as part of satisfying the demands of our refinement notion, our compiler demonstrates a way of formalising and proving when it is safe for a compiler to perform optimisations in the presence of concurrency.
 To ensure that the contents of shared memory locations are preserved under compilation despite potential interference from other threads, our compiler tracks which shared memory locations are free from data races.
 It then makes use of this tracking to avoid redundant loads from ``stable'' (i.e.~race-free) shared variables safely, that would otherwise be considered unsafe to omit.

 Finally, to show that the compiler preserves noninterference for actual mixed-sensitivity concurrent programs, we execute it on a real-world use case: a model of the software-componentised input-handling regime for the \emph{Cross Domain Desktop Compositor} \citep{Beaumont_MM_16}, a device that enforces information-flow control over input classified dynamically by a trusted user.
+We leave treatment on the design and application of per-thread proof techniques establishing CVDNI for the successive versions of this model to other works \citep{Murray_SE_18,robs-phd}, and here focus on its CVDNI-preserving compilation--- expanding on \citet{Sison_Murray_19}, the conference version of this paper.
 This yields the first proofs of noninterference for an assembly-level model of a nontrivial mixed-sensitivity concurrent program, demonstrating the power of verified secure compilation to preserve security properties of compiled code.

 The structure of our paper is as follows.
 First, we present language-independent notions of noninterference and its refinement, designed for mixed-sensitivity concurrent programs (\autoref{sec:cvdni-notions}).
 Our attention then turns to preliminaries for our compiler: the main properties of interest of the source \WhileLang language it compiles (\autoref{sec:source-language}), and of the target \RISCLang language it produces (\autoref{sec:target-language}).
 Then, after presenting the details of our compiler and its verification (\autoref{chp:wr-compiler}), and the case study to which we apply it (\autoref{chp:cddc}), we discuss the most closely related work in the area (\autoref{sec:related-work}), before concluding (\autoref{sec:conclusion}).